davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### <a name="language-objects-richer-objects"></a>Richer Objects
 Here we are merely giving an indication of how flexible JavaScript objects can be and how it is possible to change more than just the value of a property at run time - you can redefine its whole configuration on the fly.
 This can be done for standalone objects or for object prototypes.

-The [MDN Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) page also indicates some methods for placing extra restrictions on objects.
+The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object" target="_blank" dummy="_">MDN Object</a> page also indicates some methods for placing extra restrictions on objects.

 `Object.freeze()` allows you to prevent properties being added to or removed from an object and prevents anyone from reconfiguring existing properties, although the existing properties can still be written to if they are writable.